 - creative writing of short stories and entering loads of competitions

-- ghost blog writing for busy informational businesses
+- ghost blog writing for busy information or SAAS businesses

 - ghost writing books

-Besides the amazing FreedomwithWriting.com (offers a huge list of publications who pay for writing), I also came across a professional money blogger who makes a full-time salary through affiliate relationships.
+Freedom with Writing site offers a huge list of publications who pay for writing.
+Besides FreedomwithWriting.com, I also came across a professional money blogger who makes a full-time salary through affiliate relationships.
 What a great idea!
 She lives in New Zealand but has a global crowd.

 I’ve been a copywriter for small business and a book editor, but only dabbled in freelance article writing.
-Recently I realised that, wow, I can improve my creative writing skills while getting paid for articles in my niche area.
+Recently I realised that, wow, I can improve my writing skills while getting paid to write articles in my niche area.

 Ah, but how to get well-paid writing gigs in Australia?
 For that, you need a specialty.